boxed/okrand/README.rst

  - languages used
  - additional ignore rules beyond ``.gitignore``.
 These are regexes for the full path.
  - sorting: none (default), alphabetical
+ - if the django model upgrade is enabled

 .. code-block::